scionproto/scion/doc/deploy/deployment.rst

 Prerequisites
 -------------

-Before you can start setting up your demo environment, you need to set up some virtual machines (VMs), one per AS in our ISD/demo environment.
-We recommend the following VMs:
+Before you can start setting up your demo environment, you need to set up five virtual machines (VMs), one per AS in our ISD/demo environment.
+We recommend using Ubuntu VMs for this.

 - 5 VMs - **Ubuntu** 22.04.3 LTS (Jammy Jellyfish).
 For more information, see `Ubuntu Jammy Jellyfish <https://releases.ubuntu.com/jammy/>`_.
 These 5 virtual maschines resemble the ASes shown in the setup overview above - each maschine is one AS.

 .. note::

-   It is useful to give the machines names that fit/suit the setup of your demo environment.
+   It is useful to give each VM a name that fits/suits the setup of your demo environment.

 Tasks to Perform
 ----------------

-To create this environment, you need to perform the following tasks, in this order:
+To create the sample ISD environment, you need to perform the following tasks, in this order:

 - Task 1: Installation (:ref:`step1`)
 - Task 2: Configuration (:ref:`step2`)